+We are starting to see from the autumn of 2014 a slowing down of Right to Buy completions, which may be connected to the more stringent rules that mortgage lenders are applying.
+As yet, it is to early to tell whether this will continue.

 New regulations have replaced the capital receipts pooling arrangements and require councils to build replacement homes for all extra homes sold under Right to Buy.
-2014/15 is the last year of the current arrangements, under which councils are required to contribute a share of Right to Buy capital receipts to the Treasury.
-As yet, we have had no guidance on proposed arrangements from 2015/16 onwards.
-There is a risk to future new build investment, should funding arrangements change to our disadvantage.
-Suitability of stock Some of our stock is old and nor particularly suited to modern styles of living.
-In addition, changes to the benefit system mean that some of our properties are less attractive than they were previously (e.g. two-bed high rise flats or threebed maisonettes).
+The current arrangements apply up to and including 2016/17.
+There is a risk to future new build investment should funding arrangements change to our disadvantage from 2017/18.

+Suitability of stock

+Some of our stock is old and nor particularly suited to modern styles of living.
+In addition, changes to the benefit system mean that some of our properties are less attractive than they were previously (e.g. two-bed high rise flats or three-bed maisonettes).
 We are already experiencing difficulty in letting such properties, which will lead to a loss in rental income and also potentially an increase in security costs and an increase in antisocial behaviour.

-Availability of borrowing The HRA is currently at the government's borrowing cap, so all capital expenditure on housing stock must be funded from annual revenue (mainly dwelling rent income) or capital receipts from house or land sales.
+Availability of borrowing

+The HRA is currently at the government's borrowing cap, so all capital expenditure on housing stock must be funded from annual revenue (mainly dwelling rent income) or capital receipts from house or land sales.
 Our strategy is to invest our annual rental income into maintaining and improving our stock, and building new homes as resources permit.
 In the short to medium term we are not planning to repay any debt, as our priority is improving and extending our stock.
 However, this restricts the size of any redevelopment / new build scheme as we are not able under current rules to borrow on the strength of future rental income.
-The government has announced that it will allow housing authorities to exceed their borrowing cap in order to undertake new housing developments.
-At this stage, we are awaiting detailed guidance before making any decisions on whether or not to pursue this option.
-Additional borrowing is likely to be agreed following a bidding process, working with Local Enterprise Partnerships, and the total increase in borrowing is likely to be around

-£300m.
+We have been successful in our bid under the Local Growth Fund to increase our borrowing cap by £1.5m in 2015/16 and a further £4.7m in 2016/17, which will contribute to our new build programme.
+However, this has set us another challenging target for new build and, like the Right to Buy replacement target, also requires a contribution from other HRA resources.
 Unforeseen costs or costs greater than estimated Any unbudgeted costs would have to be met from economies or reductions in planned spending in the year in which they arise or from any balances available in that year.
 Calculations indicate that any costs to the HRA arising from Single Status can be met within proposed budgets.
 We anticipate that any Equal Pay settlement costs would be capitalised through a government dispensation.